elixir-cloud-aai/ga4gh-sdk/README.md

 ```
 bash ./run-tests.sh
 ```
-or, you can run using cargo nextest using
+or, you can run using:
 ```
 cargo nextest run
 ```
-For checking the unit converage, you can run:
+For checking the unit coverage, you can run:
 ```
 cargo llvm-cov nextest
 ```